Khusyasy/daily-tracker/README.md

 - Data stored fully locally on your browser
 - Export / Import your data as plain json file
-- DyDaily have versioning support, so your data will be safe even if the app get major updates
+- Version support, your data is safe even with major updates

 ### PWA and Full Offline Support